rbredtech/consent-management-provider/README.md

 - create branch for new version
 - update `version` field in `package.json`

-Upon merging this branch to master, GHA will pick up the change of the `version` field and create a new docker image, tagged with the new version.
+Upon merging this branch to master, Github Actions will pick up the change of the `version` field and create a new docker image, tagged with the new version.
 This image is then pushed to <https://github.com/rbredtech/consent-management-provider/pkgs/container/consent-management-provider>

 ## Usage

 ### API Endpoints

+All API endpoints take an optional query parameter`channelId`, which is used to collect metrics about the opt-in/out ratio on a specific channel.

 - GET `/loader.js` - Returns a javascript bundle providing the `__tcfapi()` API for client side checking of consent status.
 - GET `/loader-with-banner.js` - Alternative to Returns a javascript bundle providing the `__tcfapi()` API for client side checking of consent status including support for consent banner display, see below for `__tcfapi('showBanner', ...)`.